 Blog names generator is the best place to start.
 Enter a few details and you will get a list of funny and original names for your blog or website.

-If you need guidance with registration, use this detailed Bluehost guide.
+If you need guidance with registration, use this detailed Hostgator guide.

 Luckily for us, we are living in the 21st century and the need for regular folks to learn HTML coding is gone.